samk271/orbital-resonance/README.md

   - Topmost selection = planet
   - Other selections = moons (up to `n - 1`)
 - **Interactions**:
-  - Right-click to change planet color
+  - Right-click to modify planet attributes
   - Click/drag to add/remove bars
   - Click to toggle bar on/off
   - Ctrl+Click: Focus with zoom